TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer

 \section{Conclusion}

-We introduce a long short-term temporal fusion network (TempFuser) that utilizes a transformer-based architecture for aerial dogfights.
-Our method integrates both long-term and short-term trajectory representations to effectively capture the maneuverability and dynamic-level features of agile fighter jets engaged in aggressive aerial combat scenarios.
-In high-fidelity combat scenarios, our proposed model demonstrates superior performance when compared to other baseline methods, across a diverse range of opponent aircraft types.
-Our model successfully learns robust pursuit and tactical out-of-plane maneuvers without heuristic knowledge.
+We introduced TempFuser, a long short-term temporal fusion transformer designed for learning agile and tactical flight maneuvers.
+TempFuser integrates long- and short-term temporal transition embeddings to effectively capture the tactics and dynamic features of high-speed aircraft, enabling it to execute acrobatic end-to-end flight controls in agile dogfight scenarios.
+In high-fidelity airborne scenarios, the proposed model outperforms other baseline methods, across a diverse range of opponent aircraft types.
+Our model successfully learns tactical flight maneuvers and robust pursuit strategies without relying on heuristic knowledge.

-We believe our work has potential for broader applications beyond dogfights.
-It could be extended to other agile and interactive scenarios, such as autonomous racing, where understanding the strategies of other aggressive agents is crucial.
-In future work, we aim to adapt our method to these fields, as well as to enhance our method for use in multi-agent scenarios over the one-versus-one context.
+We believe our work has potential for broader robotic applications beyond dogfights.
+It could be extended to other agile and interactive scenarios, such as autonomous racing, where understanding the strategies of opponent agents is crucial.
+In future research, we aim to adapt our method to those fields, as well as to enhance it for multi-agent scenarios beyond the one-versus-one context.